6th Annual Veterans Awareness Expo helps vets find services

 The event is free to the public and is put on by the Vet-To-Vet Support Command the Veteran Providers’ Coalition of Sedgwick County.

-“We want to make sure that no veteran gets left behind on anything, so the VA is here, the vet center reps are here if you have a claim issue and you wanna see people in person,” CEO of the Vet-To-Vet Support Command, Patty Gnefkow.
+“We want to make sure that no veteran gets left behind on anything, so the VA is here, the vet center reps are here if you have a claim issue and you wanna see people in person,” said Patty Gnefkow, CEO of the Vet-To-Vet Support Command.

-“It’s like going to the home show you know people walk away just in awe of all the new innovations literally our veterans walk away from this with that same wow I had no idea,” said Founder of the Veteran Providers’ Coalition of Sedgwick County Howard Hutchinson Jr.
+“It’s like going to the home show you know people walk away just in awe of all the new innovations literally our veterans walk away from this with that same wow I had no idea,” said Howard Hutchinson Jr., founder of the Veteran Providers’ Coalition of Sedgwick County.

 Around 1,000 veterans attend the event each year.

-Military vehicles were on display and a program was held on Wichita’s only aviation Medal of Honor recipient, Lt.
-Erwin R. Bleckley, an update on the restoration of an identical DH-4 biplane that he flew in World War I, and long-term plans for the Bleckley project.
+Military vehicles were on display, and a program was held on Wichita’s only aviation Medal of Honor recipient, Lt.
+Erwin R. Bleckley.
+An update was given on restoring an identical DH-4 biplane that he flew in World War I and long-term plans for the Bleckley project.